ogdenpm/ws21/README.md

 6. Adding dummy arguments where the function  call did not match the function prototype.
 7. Changes to as80 to use intptr_t as the original assumed sizeof(int) == sizeof(pointerType).
 Appropriate typecasts were added where the variables were used.

-Whilst I have done some testing of the code, e.g. library add/delete, checking link by building the whitesmiths' executables and assembling echo.s, there are likely to be some hidden bugs.
-If you identify one, please let me  know and I will look to fix it.
+Whilst I have done some testing of the code, e.g. library add/delete, checking link by building the whitesmiths' executables and assembling echo.s, there are likely to be some bugs.
+If you identify any, please let me  know and I will look to fix them.

 **cpp** - the c pre-processor pass of the Whitesmiths' V2.1 C compiler